 Key Takeaways

-- This type of writing uses vivid imagery to convey fear and racing thoughts.
+- Anxiety poetry uses vivid imagery to show fear and racing thoughts.

 - Anxiety poetry explores stress and doubt.